Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Mental health graphic

-When problems with emotional or mental health are diagnosed early and help and support or treatment offered promptly, things are easier for you and your family and recovery can be much quicker.
+When problems with emotional or mental health are diagnosed early and help and support or treatment offered promptly, recovery can be much quicker.

 Some mood changes are anticipated and considered normal, but some changes can have more of an impact.
 There are three categories of changes to your mood that might occur during pregnancy or following the delivery of your baby: